-"Now don't forget, you must register the death as soon as you can, else you won't be able to bury your husband."
+"Now don't forget, you must register the death as soon as you can, else you won't be able to bury Alfred."

-"Yes, I'll see to it Monday," replied Mildred.
+"Aye, I'll see to it Monday," replied Mildred.

-"I'll bid you good day," said the doctor and he picked up his hat.
+"I'll bid thee farewell," said the doctor and he picked up his hat.